MohamedEmary/route-frontend/sessions/session-29/session-29.md

 - `space-y-Number` is used to add spacing between elements in the y-axis.
 It can be used with flexbox classes like `flex-col`.
 - `space-x-reverse` should be used if you have `flex-row-reverse` or `flex-col-reverse` to reverse the spacing in the x-axis.

+The space classes start applying spaces from the second element, that is because they have the selector `space-x-.... > * + *` which means apply the margin to the second element and the rest of the elements.

 ## Width and Height

 ### Width